Naked Dave

-Naked Dave (The Naked Dave Project) refers to a series of paintings created by Laura Molina, inspired by her relationship with the late illustrator and Rocketeer creator, Dave Stevens (1955-2008).
-A five-month-long relationship between the artists ended in early December, 1978 after she miscarried their child at eleven weeks.
+Naked Dave (The Naked Dave Project) refers to a series of paintings created by Laura Molina, inspired by her relationship with illustrator and Rocketeer creator Dave Stevens (1955-2008).
+A five-month-long relationship between the artists ended in early December 1978 after she miscarried their child at eleven weeks.
 Molina started the series in 1993 after an attempted reconciliation initiated by Stevens failed to settle things between them.

-Stevens protested the use of his likeness, but Molina argued in her website commentary that she was protected from legal ramifications citing Polydoros v.
+Stevens protested the use of his likeness, but Molina argued in her website commentary that she was protected from legal ramifications, citing Polydoros v.
 Twentieth Century Fox Film (67 Cal.
-App.4th 318, 1997) in which Michael Polydoros contended that David Mickey Evans, the writer-director of the movie The Sandlot had violated his privacy by including a character based on him.
+App.4th 318, 1997), in which Michael Polydoros contended that David Mickey Evans, the writer-director of the movie The Sandlot had violated his privacy by including a character based on him.
 The courts ruled in favor of Twentieth Century Fox, stating the film was protected free speech.

 Overview

 Stevens appears as the objectified subject of six paintings in an internet art presentation called NakedDave.com.
 It uses male iconography, including Greek gods, cowboys and astronauts to create an idealized depiction of Stevens.
 In 1998 the paintings were presented on the web with commentary from the artist and her audience.
 The series, the artist, and website have been the subject of Dora Ramirez's 2005, 33 page essay "The Cyberborderland: Surfing the Web for Xicanidad" in the academic journal Chicana/Latina Studies (journal of Mujeres Activas en Letras y Cambio Social), and were reported by Heidi MacDonald on her weblog, "The Beat - The News Blog of Comics Culture", February 18, 2005.
 In 2004 film makers Alex Schaffert and David Callaghan made a documentary short film about the project.